 Karen Hille Phillips Center for the Performing Arts

-Originally constructed in 1952, Karen Hille Phillips Center for the Performing Arts, formerly Eastvold Hall, is currently under restoration thanks to a $10 million bequest from the university's most generous benefactress, Karen Hille Phillips, in addition to gifts from many other donors.
+Originally constructed in 1952, Karen Hille Phillips Center for the Performing Arts, formerly Eastvold Hall, was restored thanks to a $10 million bequest from the university's most generous benefactress, Karen Hille Phillips, in addition to gifts from many other donors.
 KHP houses various faculty offices, music practice rooms, theatre support facilities and two large classrooms.
 Planning for restoration and expansion of the building began in 1996, and in 2005 the architectural firm NBBJ was engaged to develop a conceptual design.
-Renovation takes place in two phases.
+Renovation took place in two phases.
 Phase I, which began in summer 2010 was completed fall 2011.
-Construction for Phase II will began summer 2012, and will be completed in fall 2013.
+Construction for Phase II began summer 2012, and was completed fall 2013.
 Renderings are included below and in the above gallery.

 This black box theater is small and minimalist with mobile seating.
 Unlike a traditional arrangement, a black box allows for the audience to surround the action on two, three or four sides.
 The theater boasts top-of-the-line technology with newly installed lighting system, which includes more fixtures, state-of-the-art control boards and LED lights to give color to the backdrop.
 A sliding glass door in front of the control room and a newly constructed scene shop is located between the studio theater and the main stage.
 All windows have blackout shades.
 Construction of the Studio Theater was completed in Fall 2011.